IanLee1521/IanLee1521.github.io/_pages/resume.md

 ### Consulting Work

-* I provide cyber security consulting services for businesses and individuals looking to get ahead of the next cyber threat.
+* Provides cyber security consulting services for businesses and individuals looking to get ahead of the next cyber threat.
-* I offer penetration testing and vulnerability assessments, analyzing networks for opportunities a hacker would use to gain access to important or sensitive data on your network.
+* Offers penetration testing and vulnerability assessments, analyzing networks for opportunities a hacker would use to gain access to important or sensitive data on your network.
-* Serve as a Subject Matter Expert on a variety of cybersecurity areas as a 1099 contractor.
+* Serves as a Subject Matter Expert on a variety of cybersecurity areas as a 1099 contractor, including: vulnerability assessments, internal penetration tests, and training course development & review.

 ### InGuardians, June 2021 - Present